eth-cscs/sarus/doc/config/ssh-hook.rst

 * ``DROPBEAR_DIR``: Absolute path to the location of the custom SSH software.

-* ``"SERVER_PORT``: TCP port on which the SSH daemon will listen.
-This must be an unused port and is tipically set to a value different than 22 in order to avoid clashes with an SSH daemon that could be running on the host.
+* ``SERVER_PORT``: TCP port on which the SSH daemon will listen.
+This must be an unused port and is typically set to a value different than 22 in order to avoid clashes with an SSH daemon that could be running on the host.

 The following is an example of `OCI hook JSON configuration file